apache/accumulo-website/_docs-2/getting-started/clients.md

     AccumuloClient client = Accumulo.newClient().from(props).build();
     ```

-If an [accumulo-client.properties] file or a Java Properties object is used to create a [AccumuloClient], the following
+If an [accumulo-client.properties] file or a Java Properties object is used to create an [AccumuloClient], the following
 [client properties][client-props] must be set:

 * [instance.name] - Name of Accumulo instance to connect to